openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

-# OpenVINO™ Inference Pipeline {#openvino_inference_pipeline}
+# Inference Pipeline {#openvino_2_0_inference_pipeline}

-Usually to inference network with the OpenVINO™ toolkit users need to do next steps:
+Usually to inference model with the OpenVINO™ Runtime an user needs to do the following steps in the application pipeline:
- 1. Create Core
+ 1. Create Core object
  2. (Optional) Read model from the disk
       2.1.
-Configure Input and Output of the Model
+(Optional) Model preprocessing
- 3. Load the Model to the Device
+ 3. Load the model to the device
- 4. Create an Inference Request
+ 4. Create an inference request
- 5. Prepare Input
+ 5. Fill input tensors with data
- 6. Start Inference
+ 6. Start inference
- 7. Process the Inference Results
+ 7. Process the inference results

-Code snippets below cover these steps and show how application code should be changed for migration to OpenVINO™ 2.0.
+Code snippets below cover these steps and show how application code should be changed for migration to OpenVINO™ Runtime 2.0.

 ## 1. Create Core